We may receive a commission on purchases made from links.

 Advertisement

-A bracingly, frighteningly, and unfailingly realistic look at deep-sea commercial fishing, "Deadliest Catch" also provides a raw look into the lives of ship crew members.
+A bracingly, frighteningly, and unfailingly realistic look at the dangers of deep-sea commercial fishing, "Deadliest Catch" also provides a raw look into the lives of ship crew members.
 Captain Anderson especially has endured a number of personal setbacks and tragedies, both before his stint as a reality television stalwart and during, often with the cameras rolling.
 Here's a look into the saddest moments in the personal and professional life of "Deadliest Catch" skipper Jake Anderson.

 He faced drug addiction and being unhoused